 “Think of all the links airports enable – trade links, business links, between communities in Canada and around the world,” says Gooch.
 “Airports are truly Canada’s gateways to the world, connecting communities at home and abroad.”

+So, what is so powerful about this uniquely Canadian, not-for-profit model?
 To understand success today, you must understand the struggles of yesterday.
-Before the 1990’s, airports were centrally managed by the federal government.
-Operating at a significant loss, by the time airport ownership was transferred, the cost to taxpayers was $135 million per year.
+Before the 1990’s airports were centrally managed by the federal government.
+Operating at a significant loss, by the time airport ownership was transferred, the cost to taxpayers was a whopping $135 million per year.

 Beyond the cost deficit was the infrastructure deficit.
 With little money to go around, infrastructure investments were few and far between.
 Airports aged and repairs were desperately needed.